Types of Arizona Caterpillars (With Pictures) – Identification Guide

 White-Lined Sphinx Moth Caterpillar (Hyles lineata)

-The white-lined sphinx caterpillar is a lime-green or yellow-green caterpillar with black stripes and markings.
+The white-lined sphinx moth caterpillar is a large lime-green or yellow-green caterpillar with black stripes and markings along its back and sides.
 In Arizona, this caterpillar looks like a long, plump worm-like insect.
 The black and pale-green larva has a small brownish head and a fleshy horn-like tail.
 This Arizona caterpillar measures 2.7” (70 mm) long.

 White-lined sphinx caterpillars are common in Arizona after the monsoon season.
 In years with heavy rainfall, masses of these yellowish-green striped larvae are seen in large groups.
 They can become a pest in gardens, swimming pools, hiking trails, and roadways.